JetBrains/teamcity-documentation/topics/build-dependencies-setup.md

 __Artifact dependency and clean\-up__

 Artifacts may not be [cleaned](clean-up.md) if they were downloaded by other builds and these builds are not yet cleaned up.
 For a build configuration with configured artifact dependencies, you can specify whether the artifacts downloaded by this configuration from other builds can be cleaned or not.
-This setting is available on the [cleanup policies](clean-up.md) page.
+This setting is available on the [clean-up policies](clean-up.md) page.

 [//]: # (Internal note.
 Do not delete.
 "Build Dependencies Setupd34e498.txt")